Trip Start May 01, 2005

 Where I stayed

 As we approached the jetty in Nanaimo our friends Jude and Richard were there waiting and gave us a welcoming wave as soon as they saw us.
-What excitement, we hadn't seen them since we all left Rhodesia about 25 years before and their welcome made us feel very happy.
+What excitement as we hadn't seen them since we all left Rhodesia about 25 years before and their welcome made us feel very happy.
 Once all our greetings were over Jude and Richard took us across the road to the hotel where they had booked a room for us.
 The Dorchester is an elegant older hotel with lovely furnishings and decor.
 Our room was just perfect, large bed, settee and a large chest of drawers for our goods and chattels.
 Judy had stocked the fridge with cereal and dried fruit as well as fresh fruit and a beautiful vase of tulips with a welcoming card stood on the table.
-From Mike and Danielle, to whose wedding we had come had placed a welcoming pack for us with information that we would need over the coming days.
+Mike and Danielle, to whose wedding we had come, had placed a welcoming pack for us with information that we would need over the coming days.
 We left our suitcases in the room and went down the passage to meet Danielle and Horst, friends of Jude who we also knew from our Rhodesian days.
 After the re-introductions were over we went downstairs where Horst had parked his car and we followed Richard to Michael's home where a family get together was taking place.
 There were plenty of drinks and snacks to keep us occupied until Mike lit his BBQ and cooked chicken and beef burgers for all the guests.
-Dinner over, a fire was lit in the middle of the lawn and all the guests sat around sipped their drinks and chatted, getting to know each other.
+Dinner over, a fire was lit in the middle of the lawn and all the guests sat around sipped their drinks and chatted while getting to know each other.
 Danielle's father got out his guitar and sang to entertain us and around 10pm we returned to our room, unpacked and soon fell asleep.

 Thursday 5th May.